aps831/workstation/README.md

 ```

 If the playbook does not use encrypted secrets then `--ask-vault-pass` and `--extra-vars "@inventory/vaulted_vars/vault.yml"` can be omitted.
 The scripts `run-ansible-core-update.sh` and `run-ansible-backup-update.sh` can also be used.
 These pull the latest version of the playbooks from Bitbucket.

+To run selected roles from a playbook, add tags to roles using the syntax: `tags: tagname` and append the `ansible-playbook` command with `--tags "tagname"`.

 ## Clean Install